bshort95/CS445-final-project-image-morphing/readme.md

 │   ├── triangulation.py
 │   └── warp.py
 │
-├── multi-input-images              # Directory for multiple input images which will be used to generate multiple continuous morphing effect
+├── multi-input-images              # Directory for multiple input images, which will be used to generate multiple continuous morphing effects
 │   ├── multi-image1.png
 │   ├── multi-image2.png
 │   ├── multi-image3.png